jeffreytse/jekyll-spaceship/README.md

 - Supports math accessibility, cut-and-paste interoperability, and other advanced functionality
 - Powerful API for integration with other web applications

+#### 2.1 Performance optimization

+At building stage, the MathJax engine script will be added by automatically checking whether there is a math expression in the page, this feature can help you improve the page performance  on loading speed.

+#### 2.2 How to use?

 Put your math expression within \$...\$